 Successful applicants to the MS Pre-Professional Program at Indiana University School of Medicine must have completed a bachelor’s degree with an overall GPA of 3.0 or higher and a minimum science GPA of 3.0.
-Students are also required to submit the results of a standardized test score.
+Students may also submit the results of a standardized test score.
 This test can be the MCAT, GRE or DAT.

 Admissions Process